syncfusion-content/javascript-docs/js/api/ejKanban.md

 ### searchSettings.ignoreCase `boolean`
 {:#members:searchsettings-ignorecase}

-To customize the ignorecase based on searching.
+To customize the ignore case based on searching.

 #### Default Value: